If your business involves interaction with members of the public, there's a good chance you'll need public liability insurance.

 Remember...

-Not having public liability insurance also makes your business vulnerable to the effects of a claim, which could be so costly that the business is forced to close down.
+Not having public liability insurance makes your business vulnerable to a claim that could seriously damage your firm.

 Although it’s not a legal requirement for most businesses in the UK, public liability insurance is a popular type of cover for a number of reasons.